 Yes, but with caution and some restrictions.
-Refer to the WARNING below before attempting use.
 The SIS electrodes are only designed for use in the low microcurrent range and only with low voltages (maximum 5-10 Volts).

 The SIS equipment and technology should not be compared to commonly available microcurrent stimulators, either electronically or therapeutically.
 These devices are not capable of the electronic requirements for silver iontophoresis or low intensity direct current (LIDC) therapeutics using silver-nylon cloth as electrochemical or electrical anode and cathode.
 The SIS equipment direct current (DC) devices have no output stimulation frequency.
 Most microcurrent stimulators are not DC devices: they are frequency emitting, pulsed waveform generating devices, similar to or actual alternating current (AC) devices.